HenokBerhanu/flexcn/docs/Getting_started.md

 ```
 ## stop all containers
 $ docker kill $(docker ps -q)
+## if you get this error: ""docker kill" requires at least 1 argument.",
+## basically, it means you don't have any docker running, simply ignore and continue.

 ## clean unused network, please change accordingly to your case if necessary
 ## This is to avoid the overlap address space.
 $ docker network prune